bytebase/bytebase.com/content/docs/administration/custom-approval.md

 ## Custom roles

-Sometimes, the predefined project roles might not fit your needs.
+Sometimes, the predefined project roles might not fit your needs. e.g. You require tester to approve.
 In that case, you can use [custom roles](/docs/administration/custom-roles).